Office of Media Relations

 Media Relations Staff

-Responsibilities include College of Business, College of Engineering, School of Architecture, School of Urban and Public Affairs, UT Arlington Research Institute, Center for Innovation and related divisions.
+Responsibilities include College of Business, College of Engineering, College of Architecture, Planning and Public Affairs, UT Arlington Research Institute, Center for Innovation and related divisions.

 What do we do?